 If you can spring for it, merino wool is the cream of the crop – it stays warm no matter how wet it gets (especially helpful when you are still figuring out how many layers work best for you).

 REI’s base layers are a less expensive option suitable for most weather.
 Under Armour ColdGear is great for when it’s REALLY cold (below freezing).
-SmartWool is my favorite merino wool brand (30% off as of August 2020!), but REI also carries a less expensive merino wool option (Thunder Blue color of the long-sleeve is on sale as of August 2020!).
+SmartWool is my favorite merino wool brand, but REI also carries their own less expensive (for merino, not for normal life) merino wool brand.

 Springing for leggings is the next best investment.
 I rocked those LOFT leggings for a long time because I maxed out at half a mile and wasn’t actually outdoors for very long.
 Once I got too cold and didn’t want my favorite leggings to get gross, I gutted up and spent $50 on insulated running tights.
 This seemed like a lot of money to buy something to sweat in, but they’ve lasted for years of near-daily use (I don’t run that often, I just wear leggings as pants a lot).